 • Direction, distance, and signature-based identification

-For most applications, an RF with Remote ID receiver is often sufficient on its own
+For most applications, an RF with a Remote ID receiver is often sufficient on its own

-While radar, EO/IR and acoustic tools provide important layers of detection, only Remote ID systems, like AirWarden™ deliver the critical advantage of identifying and locating the pilot.
+While radar, EO/IR, and acoustic tools provide important layers of detection, only Remote ID systems, like AirWarden® deliver the critical advantage of identifying and locating the pilot.

 This capability transforms detection into prevention, allowing security teams to address threats at the source.